 Not all job-based, marketplace, or other health plans cover the same prescription drugs, however.
 Nor do they all cover them to the same extent.
-To learn more about this, and to learn more about how formularies or preferred drug lists fit into it, check out this article, "Will My Health Insurance Pay for My Prescription Drugs and Medications?"
+To learn more about this, and to learn more about how formularies or preferred drug lists fit into it, check out this article, "Will my health insurance cover substance abuse treatment?"

 Physical or Occupational Therapy

 Health insurance sold through the federal--or your state's--marketplace has to cover physical and occupational therapy thanks to Obamacare.
 The ACA also requires individual and "small group" plans (the latter are offered by small employers) sold off the marketplace to include this coverage.

 Although the plans large companies and organizations offer to employees don't have to cover these types of therapy, most do.

 Don't forget: just because a plan covers occupational or physical therapy, that doesn't mean it'll pay the full bill.
 As long as whatever you pay for treatment counts toward your deductible, it's "covered."
 And even if your plan picks up the entire tab, it likely puts a limit on how many times or how often it'll do so.

 Want to know more?
 See this article of ours: "Does My Health Insurance Cover Physical Therapy?"